Storyteller (Carrie Underwood album)

-Storyteller is the fifth studio album recorded by American singer and songwriter Carrie Underwood.
-It was released on October 23, 2015, by Sony Music Nashville.
+Storyteller is the fifth studio album by American singer and songwriter Carrie Underwood.
+It was released on October 23, 2015, via Sony Music Nashville.
 Following the release and success of her fourth studio album, Blown Away (2012), Underwood began working on Storyteller in early 2014.
 However, she tentatively suspended most work on the album because of her pregnancy with her first child.
 In the midterm, Underwood released her first greatest hits record, Greatest Hits: Decade #1, on December 9, 2014, to much success.
 After the birth of her son, she took some additional time off before going back into the studio in early 2015 to finish working on the album.

 Met with mostly positive reviews from music critics, Storyteller became a commercial success and set multiple records upon its release.
 By debuting at number two on the Billboard 200 chart, it made Underwood the only country artist in history to have all of her first five studio albums debut at number one or two, and with a number one debut on the Top Country Albums chart, it made her the only artist to score six consecutive number one albums on the chart.
 Storyteller also performed well internationally upon its release, including a number four debut in Australia, number three in Canada and thirteen in the United Kingdom.
-As of October 2016, the album has been certified Platinum by the RIAA.
+As of October 2016, the album has been certified Platinum by the Recording Industry Association of America (RIAA).
 It marks Underwood's sixth consecutive album to go either Platinum or multi-Platinum.